History of Dedham, Massachusetts, 1700–1799: Dedham Liberty Pole

 be the basis of civil government.

 This liberty pole was erected by David Brown, an itinerant veteran of the American Revolution who traveled from town to town in Massachusetts, drumming up subscribers for a series of political pamphlets he had written.
-The minister in the third parish had been preaching Democratic-Republican principals to his congregation for some time.

-Brown was assisted by Benjamin Fairbanks and about 40 others, including Amariah Chapin, who painted the sign.
+Brown was assisted by Benjamin Fairbanks and about 40 others.
 Brown held the ladder while another, presumably Fairbanks, put up the sign.
 Nathaniel Ames was also very likely involved.
+When it appeared, Fisher Ames and the rest of Dedham's Federalist community were enraged.